 - 4 tablespoons rice wine vinegar

-- 1 or 2 avocados (depending on how much you like them)
+- 1 avocado (or more, depending on how much you like them)

 Now it is time to get started! (see pictures below)